btb-royals/dbb-ranking-parser/README.rst

     $ pip install dbb-ranking-parser

+Pre-built binaries (so-called Python "wheels") should be available for supported Python versions and most architectures.

-Because of the dependency on lxml_, this will also require the header files for the targeted Python_ version as well as those for libxml2_ and libxslt_.
+If not, however, it can be necessary to install a compiler and certain header files (for the targeted Python_ version as well as those for libxml2_ and libxslt_) so that lxml can be built from source.

 On `Debian Linux`_, one should be able to install these from the distribution's repositories (as the 'root' user):